The following sites of interest are all in or around the city of Edinburgh and the region of Scotland.

 Carnegie is now famous for his philanthropic fund that has also preserved his birthplace in Dunfermline.

 The city is filled with buildings donated by Mr. Carnegie.
-For more information about preserved sites visit: www.carnegiebirthplace.com
+For more information about preserved sites see their website at www.carnegiebirthplace.com

 Fife, KY12 7PL

 Big Tree Country contains many California Redwood treess including the first Redwoods planted outside of California.

 Big Tree Country is in the greater Perthshire area.

 Regency Homes commissioned this statue and an accompanying plaque after discovering the site of its Dennistoun Village complex was also the location in the early 1890s of Buffalo Bill’s Wild West Show.The first line of the plaque reads:

 “Buffalo Bill brought his Wild West Show to Dennistoun, Glasgow, in October 1891, and it opened on the 16th of November and closed on the 27th of February 1892.”